Bluebird - Year 3

 Children are expected to read every night for at least 15 minutes.
 Please spend time each day listening to your child read as it really does have a positive impact on their progress.
 Remember to sign your child’s reading record book when they have read to you.

 When your child has finished an AR book, they can complete the quiz.
 We are focussing on quizzing accuracy.
-Your child will receive a raffle ticket if they pass a quiz at 80% or above and will have the chance to win a prize at the end of term!

 It is important that reading books and reading record books are in school every day even if your child hasn’t read.